amiel-danao/green-cool-aircondition/ReadMe.txt

 Download Python 3.9.13 - Programming language  https://www.python.org/ftp/python/3.9.13/python-3.9.13-amd64.exe
-Checkbox should be checked for Add Python to PATH python --version //To check if the python was properly installed
+Checkbox should be checked for Add Python to PATH click windows icon/start menu then search "alias" on the bottom most part of the screen turn off the two python entries python --version //To check if the python was properly installed

 Django 4.1.3 - Framework  pip install Django